-Timing: Students should attempt to complete the introductory courses within the first year of graduate study, except for the thesis writing course, which should be taken in the second year.
+Timing: Students should attempt to complete the introductory courses within the first year of graduate study.
 All introductory courses must be completed prior to advancement to PhD candidacy.

 Exceptions: In some cases, an alternative selection of courses might suit a student's needs better than the required list.
 An example is a result of previous study.
 A student may develop an alternative program of coursework with the help of a faculty member and present it to the Graduate Committee for its approval.
 The alternative course of study should respect the intent of the required list by achieving comparable breadth.
 An approved copy of the student's curriculum should go in their graduate student file.